threatrack/ghidra-patchdiff-correlator/README.md

 ## How to use?

-**tl;dr:** Just select the `Bulk Basic Block Mnemonics Match` Correlator when adding a Correlator to a Version Tracking Session.

 **Full workflow:**

+0. Run the `Exact Symbols Name Match` Correlator **if there are symbols**.
 1. Run the `Exact Function * Match` Correlators.
 2. `Accept` all matched functions.
 3. `Accept` suitable `Implied Matches`
 4. Run some `Reference` Correlators.
 5. `Accept` matches.
-6. Repeat matching until you are confident the function you are after has been matched up and accepted.
+6. **Repeat "conventional" matching until the function you are after has been accepted**.
-7. Run a `Bulk * Match` with `Only match accepted matches` select.
+7. Run a `Bulk * Match` with **`Only match accepted matches`** select.
 This will produce a scoring for your accepted matches for similarity of the functions.

 ### Hints

+- The symbol matcher in these correlators is not as good as the included `Exact Symbols Name Match` Correlator.
+- These matchers are slower than the included `Exact Function * Match` Correlators, so you should run the included ones first, then exclude them (via selection) from running through the patch diff correlators.
 - The `Bulk Basic Block Mnemonics Match` Correlator is good for finding basic block changes.
 - The `Bulk Mnemomics Match` Correlator is robust against instruction reordering performed by compilers.